Committees

 Peace & Social Concerns SPICES Subcommittee

-Maria Nicklin (co-Clerk)
+Maria Nicklin (Clerk)

 SPICES Peace Troupe Report — November 2020